Conlan defeats Marriaga in Belfast comeback fight

 There was also stellar undercard action including Padraig McCrory's knockout win over Marco Periban.
 McCrory is only the second person to stop the Mexican, alongside former IBF world super-middleweight champion James Degale.

-Tyrone McKenna and Chris Jenkins put on a real show for the fans, trading leather for 10 gruelling rounds with McKenna getting the nod on the three judges scorecards.
+Tyrone McKenna and Chris Jenkins put on a real show for the fans, trading leather for 10 gruelling rounds, with McKenna getting the nod on the three judges scorecards.

 Elsewhere on the card, Sean McComb won a comfortable decision over Ramiro Blanco, with former Irish amateur star Kurt Walker also winning a one-sided contest over Marcos Martinez to progress to 3-0.